Lekesoldat/DroneLOAN/docs/P4 - Project testing/Testing/Live Testing Notes/live_test_questions.md

 1. **Category - Navigation and information accessability**

-   Navigate to About Us and find the name of our CEO
+   Find thename of our CEO on the page.

    Intention: Detect problems regarding information accessability